Investing is risky. It comes with few guarantees. But here are investing apps today that make investing easy - and that's a start.

 These are the top five investing apps that let you invest for free (yes, free).

-Fidelity is our #1 favorite app that allows you to invest for free.
+Fidelity is one of our favorite apps that allows you to invest for free.
 This surprises most people, because most people don't associate Fidelity with "free".
 However, Fidelity offers a range of commission-free ETFs that would allow the majority of investors to build a balanced portfolio.

 Fidelity IRAs also have no minimum to open, and no account maintenance fees.
 That means you could deposit just $5, and invest it for free.
 That makes this a much better deal compared to companies like Stash Invest.

-But to make it the #1 app, it has to have a great app, and Fidelity does.
+But to make it a top app, it has to have a great app, and Fidelity does.
 There app is the cleanest and easiest to use out of all of the investing apps we've tested.
 They have a ton of features, but it all works well together.

 Plus, you get the benefit of having a full service investing broker should you need more than just free.
 Check out Fidelity's app and open an account here.